stravalib/stravalib/docs/contributing/build-release-guide.md

 - MAJOR version when you make incompatible API changes
 - MINOR version when you add functionality in a backward-compatible manner
-- PATCH version when you make backwards-compatible bug fixes
+- PATCH version when you make backward-compatible bug fixes

 ### How to make a release to PyPI